mbeacom/splunk-otel-collector/deployments/fargate/README.md

   read access to the Parameter Store.

 ### Standalone Container
-The `ecs_observer` is capable of scanning for targets in an entire cluster in a given region.
+The `ecs_observer` is capable of scanning for targets in the entire cluster in a given region.
-This allows for the Collector to run and collect telemetry data in a task separate from the monitored application.
+This allows for the Collector to run in a task separate from the monitored application and collect telemetry data.